-Unlike with our previous courses, learners will not be able to start the course at any time.
+The course is run in a timetabled format.
 Learners will be expected to follow the course timetable and to take part in course activities/online discussions at specified points in the timetable.
 Please ensure that you can commit to the following timetable before applying for the course!